 The Shrine of Divine Mercy in Plock is visited by more and more pilgrims from Poland and the entire world.
 Hence the need to build a new church with facilities for the pilgrims.
 Currently, the services take place in the small chapel of the convent of the Sisters of Our Lady of Mercy.

 In 2015, after the completion of preparatory works, including time-consuming archaeological excavations, the sisters began the expansion of the Shrine of Divine Mercy.
 The architect in charge of the new facility, including the church and facilities for pilgrims is Jacek Jaśkowiec, and the implementation is supervised by the construction manager, Jacek Dobrzynski, MSc.
-The works have been divided into four stages:

 The Shrine of the Divine Mercy in Plock is being erected by the Congregation of the Sisters of Our Lady of Mercy, thanks to the donations made for this purpose by devotees of Divine Mercy and people of good will.
 Sisters, thank you for every gift of the heart that makes the place of the first revelation of Merciful Jesus to St. Faustina.
 Thanks to these gifts, the church is growing and therefore the sisters would like to ask for further support.
 Holy Mass is celebrated on the 22nd day of each month and the Sisters pray daily together with the faithful at the Hour of Mercy and with the Chaplet of Divine Mercy in the intention of everyone who support the construction of the Shrine spiritually and physically.